Faisal Julius Achmad

 Faisal Julius Achmad (born December 13, 1981) is an Indonesian former professional basketball player who last played for Pelita Jaya of the Indonesian Basketball League (IBL).
-Faisal is regarded as one of the best point guards of Indonesia.
-Currently coaching Fictor Gideon Roring's academy.
+He is currently coaching Fictor Gideon Roring's academy.

 Personal life

-Married Rosye Margareth, and has two children.
+Achmad is married to Rosye Margareth, and they have two children.

 National team career

-Represented the Indonesia national basketball team in the 2007 SEA Games at Nakhon Ratchasima, Thailand, and won the silver medal.
+Achmad represented the Indonesia national basketball team in the 2007 SEA Games at Nakhon Ratchasima, Thailand, and won the silver medal.